ellenketter/small-molecule-immune-training/README.md

 Call peaks from background with macs2

 `8_consensusPeaks`
-Remove blacklisted regions and call consensus peaks with beta glucan #3 as reference file (greatest number of peaks) using <p> bedtools intersect -wa -a </p>
+Remove blacklisted regions and call consensus peaks with beta glucan #3 as reference file (greatest number of peaks) using <i>bedtools intersect -wa -a</i>

 # 3 - Differential Accessibility Modeling